 History

 Students follow a carefully constructed history curriculum that provides a wide range of learning.
-Coverage will explore the local history that has affected the people and area in which we live.
-The history of civilisationjs and empires will form
+Coverage will explore the local history that has affected the people and area in which we live as well as the wider global history of civilisations, monarchs, empires and conflicts.

 http://www.bbc.co.uk/education/subjects/zcw76sg